TrinHalfhand/BowlingScoreTracker/Readme.txt

 		Spare + Strike = 20 points + prevous frame(s) bonus
 		Spare + Final Roll = 10 points + Final Roll + prevous frame(s) bonus
 		Two Rolls = Roll Total + prevous frame(s) bonus

+Game Terminology
+Spare: A spare is when the player knocks down all 10 pins in two tries.
+Strike: A strike is when the player knocks down all 10 pins on his first try.